How To

 Q: How do I get rid of a vinegar smell?

-You can try using baking soda to get rid of it.
+Try using baking soda to get rid of it.
 It’s a great way to eliminate odors.
 You can also try using an odor eliminator.

 Q: Can I use bleach to get rid of the vinegar smell?